Daviedavie100/GaussianDistribution/README.md

-# GaussianDistribution
+# Distribution
-contains Gaussian and Binomial
+This contains Gaussian and Binomial distributions

+The `Gaussian and Binomial` distributions are simple testing example to understand the basics of developing Python package.